tobiasschaber/elastic/README.md

 - no plugins
 - no redis

-it will run collectd on all ELK nodes, so that you automatically will have some data to play with (requires logstash1 node!)
+it will run collectd on all ELK nodes and store them in the index "collectd-*", so that you automatically will have some data to play with (requires logstash1 node!)

 ### General info after startup ###